sagarteria/React-Native-HandsOn/ReactJs-Course-README.md

 Objective: Enable learners to understand and build React applications using core concepts like JSX, components, hooks, and routing.
 Topics & Goals:
+    • ES6+ JavaScript Features:
+        ○ Use classes, arrow functions, destructuring, and modules as used in React
     • JSX & Components:
         ○ Build modular UI using reusable React components ○ Understand the difference between functional and class components